wp-plugins/contact-form-generator/readme.txt

 ### Main Fetures:
 > * **Flexible field types** - The following field types are avaliable: name, email, phone, address, url, number, textarea, select, multiple select, checkbox, radio!
-> * **Creative Template Creator Wizard** - Template creator wizard with live preview to create fantastic forms in a matter of seconds without coding.[Live Demo](http://creative-solutions.net/wordpress/contact-form-generator/template-creator-demo)
+> * **Creative Template Creator Wizard** - Template creator wizard with live preview to create fantastic forms in a matter of seconds without coding.
+[Live Demo](http://creative-solutions.net/wordpress/contact-form-generator/template-creator-demo)
 > * **Insert forms anywhere** - You can use shortcode to insert forms anywhere in content!
 > * **Flexible texts** - Each text in form can be easily configured from form options!
 > * **Flexible email data configuration** - Multiple email recipients, BCC, reply to email, from email!